GrafDuckula/CS6300-Team/GroupProject/Docs/TestPlanTemplate.md

 *Describe how bugs and enhancement requests will be tracked.*

+Bugs and enhancement requests will be tracked on github through the issue option of the application.

 ### 1.5 Technology

 *Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*